alex-bl/CompilerConstruction/README.md

 ### Integration Testing

 Valid example inputs are placed inside `doc/examples`.
-They can be compiled with `mCc` using the provided shell script `test/integration`.
+They can be compiled with `mCc` using the provided Bash script `test/integration`.
 Invoke it from the build directory as shown above.

 ### Lexer and Parser